MitchiLaser/p1255/Readme.md

 *Fig. 2*: Start Screen of the GUI.
                     ![Figure 2](docs/Readout.png)

-When the software is connected to the oscilloscope, pressing the “Run Continuously” or “capture single” buttons will start the visualization of the current oscilloscope display in the software.
+When the software is connected to the oscilloscope, pressing the “Run Continuously” or “Capture Single” buttons will start the visualization of the current oscilloscope display in the software.

 When both channels are connected, both channels are displayed and XY-mode can be activated.